RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 the Python-Spout-TouchDesigner real-time connection.
 I follow most of his process in this guide.

-Now, in order to keep this text to a manageable size, I'll assume you've already trained your StyleGAN model, or you can always just use a pre-trained file.
+Now, in order to keep this text to a manageable size, I'll assume you've already trained your StyleGAN model, or you can always just use a pre-trained net.
 I'll be using StyleGAN2-ADA on Windows, but a similar workflow should apply to any flavour of StyleGAN (or similar generative models) and other OS's.

 Also, before we begin, you should probably make sure you're running a GPU with CUDA 10.1 support.
 I haven't tried